groz/fotm/README.md

 TODO

 Frontend:
-- Switch #-urls to html5 style, route all ASP MVC routes to single page
 - Brackets:
   - 2v2, take most stuff from 3v3 and check on lower sizes
   - 5v5, remove names?